-Ethics approval Bangladesh Medical Research Council and the Office of Research Ethics Committee at the University of Waterloo.
+Ethics approval Bangladesh Medical Research Council and the Office of Research Ethics, University of Waterloo, Canada.

-Provenance and peer review Not commissioned; externally peer reviewed.
+Provenance and peer review Not commissioned: externally peer reviewed.

-\odot Article author(s) (or their employer(s) unless otherwise stated in the text of the article) 2018.
+© Article author(s) (or their employer(s) unless otherwise stated in the text of the article) 2019.
 All rights reserved.
 No commercial use is permitted unless otherwise expressly granted.